General Event Information

 Whilst we encourage runners to familiarise themselves with the course, please observe all regular road rules and only run on footpaths when training.
 The event has specific road closures for the morning of the event only.

-The use of iPods and other music players while competing have inherent risks and is discouraged.
+The use of iPods and other music players while participating have inherent risks and is discouraged.

 First aid personnel are located at the start area as well as stationed throughout the course and can provide immediate assistance if required.